trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Assuming the robot user does not have access to our newly created account's `/atlantis-global` directory, we can simply copy/paste the key value into the parameter store for the account we want to use Atlantis in.

-We can log into the console for the account we want to deploy Atlantis in (in our case, `transcom-gov-milmove-exp`), and add our key to AWS Systems Manager > Parameter Store using the naming convention `</directory/object_name>` (ex. `/atlantis-global/atlantis_key`) as type `SecureString`.
+We can log into the console for the account we want to deploy Atlantis in (in our case, `exp`), and add our key to AWS Systems Manager > Parameter Store using the naming convention `</directory/object_name>` (ex. `/atlantis-global/atlantis_key`) as type `SecureString`.
 Use "My current account" as the KMS key source.

 ### Create the Atlantis IAM role and policies 🎩